kunxiaogao/Portforlio/README.md

 `results` contain the final outcomes: `report.qmd` `report.html`.

-All the details all included in the project file.
+All the details are included in the project file.

 ## Capstone project webpage classification-group10
 This file includes all the works of the Capstone project assignment in group 10: fraud claims.